Senior Companion Program

 - A friendship that can last a lifetime

 You do not need medical or technical skills to be a Senior Companion.
 All you need to know is how to be a friend.
 Senior Companions offer senior adults contact with the world outside of their homes and make their lives less lonely.
 Along the way, Senior Companions find out that few things feel as good as knowing you are needed.

-Senior Companion Program is sponsored by The Corporation for National & Community Service and is a federally funded program.
+The Senior Companion Program is sponsored by AmeriCorps and is a federally funded program.